What is Angular Velocity?

 Angular Velocity Problems

-Underneath are given some problems based on Angular velocity which may be helpful for you.
+Underneath, we have given some problems based on Angular velocity which may be helpful for you.

 Problem 1: Calculate the angular velocity of a particle moving along the straight line given by θ = 3t3 + 6t + 2 when t = 5s.